 Roasted Turkey Breast

 Don’t even think about wrestling with a whole turkey this year, boos.
-This Roasted Turkey Breast is small but mighty, delivering all that juicy, flavorful goodness without the fuss!
+My Roasted Turkey Breast is small but mighty, delivering all that juicy, flavorful goodness without all the fuss!
 It’s got tender meat, crispy skin, and a herb butter rub (MY secret herb butter rub) that’ll make your kitchen smell like the holidays.
-Once you taste this roasted turkey breast, you won’t even miss the rest of the bird!
+So, if you’ve ever felt the pressure to roast a whole bird or turkey legs or fry a turkey, I’m here to say you’ve got options, boo!

 This post may contain affiliate links.
 Read our disclosure policy.